 Beniamino Bufano’s brown granite sculptures of, respectively, a seal and a frog were completed in 1942 with the help of FAP funds.
 They are available for view on the bayside exterior porch.

-This oil-on-plaster mural was designed to give “striking demonstrations on the relationship of color and light.”
+This oil-on-plaster “Prismatarium” mural was designed by Hilaire Hilel to give “striking demonstrations on the relationship of color and light.”
+It covers the walls and ceiling of a circular room on the west side of the building.
 Originally, the light… read more

-This 14′ x 125′ glazed tile mural was created by Sargent Johnson in 1939 with the help of FAP funds.
-The east end is incomplete because of artist protests over plans for a private restaurant on the site.
+This 14′ x 125′ glazed tile “Sea Forms” mural was created by Sargent Johnson in 1939 with the help of FAP funds.
+The east end is incomplete because of artist protests over plans for a private restaurant on the site…. read more

+The Works Progress Administration built the grandstand at the Arizona State Fair grounds in Phoenix.
 “As the Great Depression deepened and thousands were uprooted and looking for work, numerous fairgrounds were turned into camps for these transients.
 The Arizona State… read more

 This 1940 oil-on-canvas mural by George Goethke covers all 4 walls of the kindergarten room of Baywood Elementary School (formerly the George Hall School).